FineUploader/fine-uploader/readme.md

 providing good user experience everywhere.

 It does not use Flash, jQuery, or any other external libraries.
 There is an optional jQuery plug-in that can be used to integrate Fine Uploader into your project, but it is NOT required.
-The same features are availble with or without the jQuery plug-in.
+The same features are available with or without the jQuery plug-in.

 <br/>